Best Stocks and Sectors for Rising Interest Rates

 Best Stock Funds for Rising Interest Rates

-For example, in 2017, when the Fed was raising interest rates, growth stock mutual funds beat the S&P 500.
+For a more recent example, in 2017, when the Fed was raising interest rates, growth stock mutual funds beat the S&P 500.
 But keep in mind that growth stocks and growth stock mutual funds often see bigger declines than the broader market once a bear market correction begins.

 Best Stock Sectors for Rising Interest Rates